adopted-ember-addons/emberx-select/README.md

 [![Ember Observer Score](http://emberobserver.com/badges/emberx-select.svg)](http://emberobserver.com/addons/emberx-select)
 [![CircleCI](https://circleci.com/gh/thefrontside/emberx-select/tree/master.svg?style=svg)](https://circleci.com/gh/thefrontside/emberx-select/tree/master)

-A Select component based on the native html select.
+A select component based on the native html select.

 We've tried other select components, and were missing the reliability, maintainability, and accessbility of the native html `<select>`.
-`<x-select>` is a drop-in component to let you use any object for your selectable options.
+`<XSelect>` is a drop-in component to let you use any object for your selectable options.
 You can use it out of the box, or as a building block of something more ambitious.

-The goal of `<x-select>` is to let you see how it works and style it right in your template, rather than passing in a ball of configuration or wrapping a hard-coded, inaccessible jQuery plugin.
+The goal of `<XSelect>` is to let you see how it works and style it right in your template, rather than passing in a ball of configuration or wrapping a hard-coded, inaccessible jQuery plugin.